The Moniker Foundation

 • Emergency financial assistance for working families

-Lastly, we would like to note that we do not currently have a funding frequency policy in place, but we will consider previous funding frequency in the first round of reviews, as well as when making grant decisions.
+Lastly, we would like to note that we do not currently have a funding frequency policy in place, but we will consider past funding frequency as a part of the decision-making process.
 This does not mean that your application will be declined automatically if you received funding in the previous year, rather it will be a consideration, and it may impact your probability of success.
-If you represent an organization that received a grant in 2024, we leave the decision to apply in 2025 up to you.
+If you represent an organization that received a grant in 2025, we leave the decision to apply in 2026 up to you.

 Education